awasthibrijendra/app-security-sso-auth-server/README.md

 # app-security-sso-auth-server

-this application work as Osuth sever and helps in Single sign on
+this application work as Oauth sever and helps in Single sign on